 To reduce hunger and malnutrition through the fight against food waste and the support and development of food banks in countries where they are most needed.
-Download our leaflet.

 How does a food bank work?

-In 1984, in France, Sister Cécile Bigot heard about the concept through Francis Lopez, founder of the Edmonton's food bank in Canada.
-In order to cope with rising poverty in Paris, she contacted Bernard Dandrel at the "Secours Catholique" who cooperated with other charities like Emmaüs and the Salvation Army to launch the food bank of Paris-Ile de France in July 1984.
-André Hubert, from Belgium, soon followed this example and established the first food bank in Brussels.
+In 1984 in France Sister Cécile Bigot heard about the concept through Francis Lopez, founder of the Edmonton Food Bank in Canada.
+In order to cope with rising poverty in Paris, she contacted Bernard Dandrel at the Secours Catholique who cooperated with other charities like Emmaüs and the Salvation Army to launch the food bank of Paris-Ile de France in July 1984.
+In Belgium André Hubert soon followed this example and established the first Food Bank in Brussels.

 Between 1988 and 1992 FEBA supported the development of food banks in Spain, Italy, Ireland followed by Portugal, Poland, Greece and Luxembourg from 1994 to 2001.
-Since 2004, Hungary, the Czech Republic, Slovakia, the United Kingdom, Lithuania and Serbia have joined the network, followed by the Netherlands, Switzerland, Estonia, Denmark and more recently by Ukraine and Bulgaria in 2013, Norway (2014) and Austria (2015)
+Since 2004, Hungary, the Czech Republic, Slovakia, the United Kingdom, Lithuania and Serbia have joined the network, followed by the Netherlands, Switzerland, Estonia, Denmark and more recently by Ukraine and Bulgaria in 2013, Norway (2014) and Austria (2015).

-In 2016, FEBA celebrated its 30th anniversary.
+In 2016 FEBA celebrated its 30th anniversary.